andy-graybeal/andy-graybeal.github.io/_pages/resume.md

 ---

-Systems and network administrator with years of hands-on experience designing, securing, and supporting Linux, Windows, and network infrastructure across higher education, government, and small-business environments.
-Currently completing the second year of an Associate of Applied Science in Cybersecurity and Network Systems and planning to continue toward a bachelor’s degree.
-Professional interests include Linux and open-source security, identity and access management, infrastructure defense, privacy and digital rights, and the security implications of IoT and emerging technologies.
-Seeking a cybersecurity internship where I can contribute my existing infrastructure experience while deepening my practical skills in security monitoring, vulnerability management, threat detection, and incident response.
+Linux systems and network administrator with years of hands-on IT experience supporting infrastructure in higher education, government, and small-business environments.
+Experienced in Linux administration, centralized identity and authentication, KVM virtualization, mdadm/LVM storage management, VLANs, firewalls, VPNs, monitoring, backup and recovery, and Bash-based automation.
+Designed and supported multi-user Linux environments using OpenLDAP, Kerberos, PAM, Samba, LTSP, pfSense, OpenVPN, Nagios/Icinga, and Bacula.
+Currently completing an Associate of Applied Science in Cybersecurity and Network Systems.

 ---